Lumavate-Team/documentation/docs/3-CLI.rst

      * - ``-p, --profile "STRING"``
        - The profile associated with the studio or command center you want to edit.
      * - ``-cs, --component-set ID``
        - The component set container you want to edit.
+You can pass either the ID or UrlRef.
      * - ``-f, --format "{JSON VALUE}"``
        - Returns a table with the requested JSON values.
 For example: ``--format "{createdBy} {urlRef}"``
      * - ``--json``